Creating a Lasting Impact: Your Teaching Legacy as a Student Teacher

 8. Be Passionate and Enthusiastic

-You don’t have to be excited about every single topic you teach, but your energy and enthusiasm set the tone for the classroom.
+You don’t have to be excited about every single topic you teach; however, your energy sets the tone for the classroom.
 Greet students with a smile, incorporate humor, and find ways to make even the driest subjects engaging.
 Your passion is contagious!

 9. Celebrate Small Successes